jorissae/lego-bundle/README.md

 ```
 Work directly WITH USER LOGIN :-D

+SF 4.1 and more

-SF4 IDK LEGO BUNDLE V 0.1 alpha (do not use it in production)
+IDK LEGO BUNDLE V 0.1 alpha (do not use it in production)

 You want an very customable without to see internal code, Stay here !
 There is nothing you can't to do.